cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

   * Indicates the precision of the estimate
   The smaller the confidence interval, the more precise the estimate.
   * Allows statistical significance to be calculated
   If the confidence interval crosses 1, then the result is insignificant.
+Note that the **inverse is not true**; a result is not necessarily significant because the CI does not cross 1.

 ---